 Bring 4-6 cups of water to a boil.
 Place your cheesecake on the center rack in the oven.
 Place a large casserole dish on the rack below where your cheesecake will be and immediately (but carefully!) pour in your boiling water until it reaches about halfway up your dish.
 Shut the oven as soon as possible, once you pour in your water.
 You want to trap all of that steam inside the oven!

-Bake your cheesecake at 325F for 45 minutes.
-When it’s done, there will be a slight wobble in the center of the cheesecake but the edges will look set.
-Turn the oven off but crack the door slightly, leaving the cheesecake in the oven for another hour.
+Bake your cheesecake at 325°F for 45 minutes.
+When it’s done, there will be a slight wobble in the center of the cheesecake, but the edges will look set.
+Turn the oven off but crack the door slightly, leaving the cheesecake to cool down slowly in the oven for another hour.

 After an hour, remove the cheesecake from the oven and allow to cool completely at room temperature before covering it with foil and refrigerating it overnight.